Hiking with kids

 Give the kids the time to discover!
 And try to be patient, you are not in a hurry.

 A humble bumble bee in the garden at home

 5. Give the kids teasers

 Tell the kids about the hike on the evening before.
 Prepare them.
-Tell them where you are you going, how exciting it is going to be and how much you yourself are looking forward to it.
+Tell them where you are going, how exciting it is going to be and how much you, yourself, are looking forward to it.

 Prepare the kids if the hike will be more streneous than what they have done before.
 They will probably be even more excited than you are.

 6. There is no such thing as bad weather